Freemasons' Hall, London: First building (1775–1860)

+Second building (1862–1925)

+The original building was renovated and extended in 1862 with designs by Frederick Pepys Cockerell, who had drawn them up decades earlier.
+Weakened by an 1883 fire, the building was partially demolished in 1910.

-Current building
+Current building (1933–present)

-The current building, the third on this site, was built between 1927 and 1933 in the art deco style to the designs of architects Henry Victor Ashley and F. Winton Newman as a memorial to the 3,225 Freemasons who died on active service in World War I.
+The current building, the third on this site, was built between 1927 and 1933 in the Art Deco style to the designs of architects Henry Victor Ashley and F. Winton Newman as a memorial to the 3,225 Freemasons who died on active service in World War I.

-It is an imposing Art Deco building, covering 2+1/4 acre.
+It is an Art Deco building, covering 2+1/4 acre.
 Initially known as the Masonic Peace Memorial, the name was changed to Freemasons' Hall at the outbreak of the World War II in 1939.
 The financing for building the hall was raised by the Masonic Million Memorial Fund.
 This fund raised over £1 million.
 It is a Grade II* listed building, both internally and externally.

-Points of interest
+In 1967, to mark the 250th anniversary of the foundation of the grand lodge in 1717, a clock was installed above the main entrance, flanked by the dates "1717" and "1967".